20 Resounding Reasons to Travel to the Falkland Islands

 12. Sandy Bay

 Nearby Big Pond offers excellent wildlife opportunities, featuring the dark-faced ground-tyrant and Magellanic snipe.
 There’s also an easy walk to see gentoo penguins, Magellanic penguins, rockhopper penguins, and king cormorants.
+When you visit the Falkland Islands, Sandy Bay is a must-visit place!

 13. New Island North Nature Reserve

 Landing here requires a special permit that, if received, affords a visit to black-browed albatrosses (among other bird species) and South American fur seals.
+Hopefully you will experience this unique Falkland Islands attraction.

 14. Volunteer Point: The Caribbean of the Falkland Islands